-Professional services and other revenue sold on a stand-alone basis are recognized upon final delivery.
+Professional services and other revenue sold on a stand-alone basis are recognized as the services are performed, subject to any refund or other obligation.

 Deferred revenue includes amounts billed to customers for which revenue has not been recognized, and primarily consists of the unearned portion of annual software subscription and maintenance and support fees, and deferred initiation and professional service fees.